Nov 14, 2023 | 7 min read

 - remove and re-add one bot copy if you want to test which installation Slack chooses for the single external delivery

-That last step is where I saw the "most recently added bot gets the event" pattern.
-Again, I would keep that framed as observed behavior, not as API contract.
+That last step is where I saw the "most recently added bot gets the event" pattern, still not something I'd call an API contract.